Harpreet Singh Giani: Biography

 Harpreet Singh Giani was born in India into a Punjabi Sikh family.
 He is the son of the lawyer Harinder Singh Giani from Chandigarh and the grandson of the Sikh scholar and calligraphist, Pratap Singh Giani.

-Giani completed his initial education from the DAV College, Chandigarh.
+Giani completed his initial education at the DAV College, Chandigarh.
 He then obtained a Bachelor's degree in Law from Panjab University at Chandigarh, and was admitted to the bar in 1999.
-After practicing for a few years, he chose to pursue further studies and earned a Master of Business Laws degree from the National Law School of India University, Bangalore (2004).
-He then took up Master of Laws (International Law) from the London School of Economics (2006).
+After practising for a few years, he chose to pursue further studies and earned a Master of Business Laws degree from the National Law School of India University, Bangalore (2004).
+He then took up a Master of Laws (International Law) from the London School of Economics (2006).
 Immediately after taking the latter degree, he was called to the bar of England and Wales in 2006 at Gray's Inn.
 In India, he is in independent practice in Chandigarh and in England & Wales, he practices from Libertas Chambers.

 Giani is also an alumnus of the Hague Academy of International Law (2003) and the International Institute of Higher Studies in Criminal Sciences, Siracusa, Italy (2008) where he studied Shariat (Islamic) law.